Packing List

 Essential Clothing

-3 pairs thick wool socks (available to buy with our providers in Longyearbyen, NOK 100 per pair)
+Three pairs thick wool socks (available to buy with our providers in Longyearbyen, NOK 100 per pair)

-3 pairs thin wool socks
+Three pairs thin wool socks

 Hard shell Gore-Tex or otherwise breathable jacket (windproof, waterproof and breathable)

-Alternatively, windproof and insulated skiing trousers
+Insulated trousers or windproof and insulated skiing trousers for camp

-Warm, thick finger gloves for camp and setup (not glove liners)
+Warm, thick finger gloves for camp and setup

 Warm woollen mittens to wear underneath windproof over-mittens

-1 warm hat/beanie for hiking and sleeping
+One warm hat/beanie for hiking and sleeping

-1 very warm hat for camp, preferably with ear flaps
+One very warm hat for camp, preferably with ear flaps

-2 long, warm buffs in wool or similar (protection against cold and wind)
+Two long, warm buffs in wool or similar (protection against cold and wind)

 Mid-layer for legs